zsoltherpai/feather/README.md

     return new B();
 }
 ```
-Feather does something very similar, but avoids the need for writing such factory code.
-When an instance of A is requested,
+Feather avoids the need for writing such factory code - by doing the exact same thing internally: When an instance of A is needed,
-Feather calls it's constructor with the necessary arguments - an instance of B in this case.
-The instance of B is created
-the same way - a simple recursion.
+Feather calls A's constructor with the necessary arguments - an instance of B. That instance of B is created the same way

-Note: Most of the work is done only once per dependency type.
-There are slight alterations when @Provides, @Singleton,
-and @Qualifier are involved.
+- simple recursion - and the instance of A is ready to use.